Pumpkin Griddle Cakes with Sautéed Apples

 The Craft of the Seasonal Batter

-The final execution involves the technical "lift."
-Cooking the batter on a hot, buttered griddle at exactly the right moment—just as bubbles begin to form on the surface—guarantees a light, airy crumb.
-Topped with syrupy apples and a heavy pour of warm maple syrup, the dish becomes an over-the-top celebration of the harvest, anchoring the table in unpretentious excellence and neighborly grace.
+Cooking the batter on a hot, buttered griddle at exactly the right moment — just as bubbles begin to form on the surface — guarantees a light, airy crumb.
+Topped with those glistening sautéed apples and a generous pour of warm maple syrup, this is a breakfast that celebrates the season with every single bite.

 Pumpkin Griddle Cakes with Sautéed Apples